mafredri/asustor-platform-driver/README.md

 ### `it87` and PWM polarity

+This project includes a patched version of the `it87` module (`asustor-it87`) that is part of mainline kernel.
+It skips PWM sanity checks for the fan because ASUSTOR firmware correctly initializes fans in active low polarity and can be used straight with `fancontrol` or similar tools.

+Note that `it87` conflicts with `asustor-it87`, you may wish to add `it87` to the module blocklist or explicitly load `asustor-it87` instead.

-You may want to use [`patches/001-ignore-pwm-polarity-it87.patch`](patches/001-ignore-pwm-polarity-it87.patch) for the `it87` kernel module if it complains about PWM polarity.
+~~You may want to use [`patches/001-ignore-pwm-polarity-it87.patch`](patches/001-ignore-pwm-polarity-it87.patch) for the `it87` kernel module if it complains about PWM polarity.
 In this case, it's possible to use `fix_pwm_polarity=1`, however, it may reverse the polarity which is unwanted (i.e. high is low, low is high).
-It works fine when left as configured by the firmware.
+It works fine when left as configured by the firmware.~~

 ### Misc